 “There was an earthquake during the night.”
 Oh no!
 Don’t panic.
-This article will tell you everything you need to know about the Stardew Valley Earthquake.
+Will it affect everything around on your farm in Stardew Valley?
+This article will tell you everything you need to know about the Earthquake!

 There are many random events in Stardew Valley, such as meteorites, strange capsules and witches.
 I know, these all sound incredibly scary, but most of them are extremely rare.
 However, the Stardew Valley Earthquake is not rare, it is an event that every player experiences.
 Some of these events can be a good thing and some may not be.
 Events may have effects on your crops or allow certain areas of the map to be accessible.
 The earthquake may be the first event you experience as a new player.